Set Yourself Free — The Guide to Being a Good Enough Woman

 If we are depleted and exhausted, our husbands, children and communities are depleted and exhausted.
 If we are okay, everyone is okay.
 If we are thriving, everyone is thriving.

 Imagine a society where women are just happy and fulfilled.
 There would be no “he doesn’t appreciate me” in that society not because he started paying attention but because you now appreciate yourself.
-Because you have taken back your right to pleasure, sensuality and putting your first.
+Because you have taken back your right to pleasure, sensuality, and putting yourself first.
 Everything takes care of itself in that situation.

 The principle of a “good enough mother” should be basically translated into a “good enough woman.”